awsdocs/aws-iot-sitewise-user-guide/doc_source/define-iot-events-alarm-console.md

       You can override the default value on each asset that you create from this asset model\.

-1. Specify the **Default asset state** for this alarm\.
-You can enable or disable this alarm for all assets that you create from this asset model\.
-You can enable or disable this alarm for all assets that you create from this asset model in a later step\.

-1. AWS IoT Events alarms require two service roles:

-   1. A role that AWS IoT SiteWise assumes to send asset property values to AWS IoT Events\.

-   1. A role that AWS IoT Events assumes to send alarm state values to AWS IoT SiteWise\.

-   When you create an alarm, you can choose existing roles or create roles with the permissions that each service requires\.
-In the **Permissions** pane, do the following:

-   1. For **AWS IoT SiteWise role**, use an existing role or create a role with the required permissions\.
-This role requires the `iotevents:BatchPutMessage` permission and a trust relationship that allows `iotsitewise.amazonaws.com` to assume the role\.
-For more information, see [Using service roles for alarms](alarm-service-role.md)\.
+   1. For **Function name**, choose an existing Lambda function or create a function that manages alarm notifications\.
+For more information, see [Managing alarm notifications](https://docs.aws.amazon.com/iotevents/latest/developerguide/lambda-support.html) in the *AWS IoT Events Developer Guide*\.

+1. \(Optional\) In the **Set state action** pane, do the following:

+   1. Choose **Edit action**\.

+   1. On the **Add alarm state actions** page, add actions\.
+You can add up to 10 actions\.

-   1. For **AWS IoT Events role**, use an existing role or create a role with the required permissions\.
-This role requires the `iotsitewise:BatchPutAssetPropertyValue` permission and a trust relationship that allows `iotevents.amazonaws.com` to assume the role\.
-To send notifications, this role also requires the `lambda:InvokeFunction` and `sso-directory:DescribeUser` permissions\.
-For more information, see [Alarm service roles](https://docs.aws.amazon.com/iotevents/latest/developerguide/security-iam.html) in the *AWS IoT Events Developer Guide*\.
+   AWS IoT Events can perform actions when the alarm is active\.
+You can define built\-in actions to use a timer or set a variable, or send data to other AWS resources\.
+For more information, see [Supported actions](https://docs.aws.amazon.com/iotevents/latest/developerguide/iotevents-supported-actions.html) in the *AWS IoT Events Developer Guide*\.

+1. \(Optional\) In the **Manage alarm model in SiteWise Monitor** pane, choose **Enabled** or **Disabled**\.

+   Use this option so that you can update the alarm model in SiteWise Monitorss\.
+This option is enabled by default\.

-1. \(Optional\) In **Advanced configuration**, you can specify if the acknowledge flow is enabled\.
+1. In **Acknowledge flow**, you can specify if the acknowledge flow is enabled\.
 For more information about the acknowledge flow, see [Alarm states](industrial-alarms.md#alarm-states)\.

 1. Choose **Add alarm**\.
+**Note**

-1. The AWS IoT SiteWise console makes multiple API requests to add the alarm to the asset model\.
+The AWS IoT SiteWise console makes multiple API requests to add the alarm to the asset model\.
 When you choose **Add alarm**, the console opens a dialog box that shows the progress of these API requests\.
 Stay on this page until each API requests succeeds or until an API request fails\.
 If a request fails, close the dialog box, fix the issue, and choose **Add alarm** to try again\.